https://www.deakin.edu.au/__data/assets/image/0007/2464108/31037_bachelor-of-business-analytics_hero.jpg

 Ready to lead critical business decisions with data-driven insights?

-Gain an understanding of how organisations structure information architecture, and how technology can improve processes, products and services by practising in data management software, including SAS and Tableau.
+Gain an understanding of how organisations structure information architecture and how technology can enhance processes, products, and services by practising with state-of-the-art data management and analytics tools.

 Study Deakin's Bachelor of Business Analytics and develop critical thinking and analysis skills through topics like: